close

 Words: 867|Pages: 2|5 min read

-For all its piety, modesty, and political progression, the Victorian era was stifling to developing ethic issues.
-For instance, voting was not only a man’s privilege, but a rich man’s right.
+For all its piety, modesty, and political progression, the Victorian era was stifling to developing ethical issues.
+For instance, voting was not only a man’s privilege but a rich man’s right.
 With an almost autonomous aristocracy, the social elite created for themselves a political clique, where all control circulated through them: this created a wide disparity between the wealthy and the impoverished.
 Literature at this time began shifting to a more sensational focus on human emotion.
-Notably, Ibsen's contemporaries included the Bronte Sisters, Victor Hugo, Arthur Conan Doyle and Henry David Thoreau.
+Notably, Ibsen's contemporaries included the Bronte Sisters, Victor Hugo, Arthur Conan Doyle, and Henry David Thoreau.
 This era was also characterized by a preoccupation with chastity, which resulted in a constricted social construct in which a woman could move.
 A Doll’s House in particular addresses the way women were treated and thought of.
 They were groomed for domesticity, trained to be fragile and delicate for their future husbands.
 They could not own property, businesses, or have a career outside a teaching profession.

-Enemy of the People has a political plot, but reflects Ibsen’s dark grudge against a small town mentality.
+Enemy of the People has a political plot but reflects Ibsen’s dark grudge against a small-town mentality.
 Fresh from the wounds he received from the backlash of Ghosts, Ibsen responded by creating a political parable to teach the world the dangers of mass hysteria and the need to cling to the majority.
 As Dr. Stockman alone desperately attempts to break through the manipulative cloud his brother (and the Mayor) has placed on the town, he represents Ibsen’s relentless attempts to get the masses to think for themselves and stop avoiding “shameful” conflicts.
 It seems an exploration into the question “How far should one go for what he or she believes is ‘right,’ even if it causes other people to suffer?”
 Certainly, Ibsen never balked at the opposition he received.
 At what point should we?
+(Johnston, 1989).

 Get a custom paper now from our expert writers.